shubhattin/os-config/linux/fedora/GUI.md

-> This file has not yet been updated for Fedora KDE
+> This file has not yet been fully updated for Fedora KDE

 ## OS Installation and Boot
-- [x] How to manually partition the concerned drive to install Mint as a dual boot :- This was easy you just need to shorten your drive from which you want to allocate space.
-Then set it to ext4 and mount point to /.
-And should be fine
-- [x] Figure out and fix the error which happens after when we delete the partition in which mint was installed and then merge it back into the original partition.
-The partition in which it was merged show _Used Space_ unknown thus making the installer not being able to make a partition :- for this you should resize you drive in windows to allocate free  space which you can use in linux installation.
+- To install with windows as dual boot ensure these things
+  - Choose the `Advanced Custom Partion` Method while allocating disk for installtion.
+  - `/boot/efi` -> On fedora installation you need to manually set the mount point.
+Choose `EFI File System` as partition format.
+  - `/` -> `Reformat` and `ext4`.
+Do not install as LVM as it would interfere with dual boot.
+Also if you `btrfs` you would be limited to only `read`.
+  - `/home` -> `No Reformat` and `ext4`
+  - [ ] Swap/Zram
+- It would be recommended to free space prior to opening the setup and defrag disk if needed.
-- [x] Find a way to access linux's ext4 from windows :- Using [Linux FileSystem for Windows by Paragon](https://www.paragon-software.com/home/linuxfs-windows/)
+- Use this [Linux FileSystem for Windows by Paragon](https://www.paragon-software.com/home/linuxfs-windows/) to access linux filesystem on windows.

-#### Notes
-- You should allocate free space into unallocated before the installer setup, and also have it merged if required or prepartioned according to usage.
-- For `/` select unallocated space and `ext4` with mount point `\`.
-- If you want to have a sperate `/home` in a different partion then select `ext4`, :warning: only select format option if you want to format your preexisting /home directory.
-- You can also have a swap partition instead of a swap file of desired size
+  - [ ] find if we can use this even when our `/home` or `/` are encrypted.

 ## Basic Setup
 - Connectivity